ExtendedXmlSerializer/home/README.md

 - .NET Standard 2.0
 - .NET 4.5 ([for now](https://github.com/ExtendedXmlSerializer/ExtendedXmlSerializer/issues/273))

+Why ExtendedXmlSerializer?
 Classic `System.Xml.XmlSerializer` poses some challenges:

 -   Does not support serialization of class with circular reference or class with interface property
 -   There is no mechanism for reading the old version of XML